course header LV-UAV-Guide | OBIA Workflow for QGIS step by step

 picture

-Type in the search field of the Processing Toolbox join and double click Join Attributes by Location.
+In the Processing Toolbox, search for join and open Join Attributes by Location.

 picture